-Three-tab shingles remain a very popular, budget-friendly choice and by all means is still a good roofing option.
-However, if you’re hiring a roofing contractor to replace the roof completely you should think twice before using this fairly simple shingles again.
+Three-tab shingles remain a very popular, budget-friendly choice and by all means, is still a good roofing option.
+However, if you’re hiring roofing contractors like National Home Improvement to replace the roof completely you should consider multiple shingle products.
 Consider the neighborhood the home is in.
-If a majority of the homes have architectural shingles than using 3-tabs may not quite cut it.
+If a majority of the homes have architectural shingles then using 3-tabs may not quite cut it.

 #3 Your Roof Has Experienced Damage from Weather

 A sad reality for some roofs even perfectly installed new ones, is that mother nature can still decide to wreak havoc.
 Areas that are prone to experiencing powerful storms, particularly those with high winds, may cause the roof to take unplanned damage.
 A simple inspection is all it takes to see if the roof has suffered too much damage from violent weather.

 Crooked shingles and shingles with curled edges are commonly seen after a storm.
 Curled shingles can indicate that heavy winds may have exposed the membrane under the roof or possibly cracked shingles from underneath.
 Crooked shingles indicate that a shingle was loosened and is likely damaged.
 Sometimes replacing a few shingles will solve the problem.
 But if there are large sections of damaged shingles it’s time to just replace the roof entirely.

 If interested, here’s how you file a hail damage claim with your homeowner’s insurance company.

 #4 Your Roof is Leaking or Showing Water Damage